How Much Does It Cost to Support a Customer? Turning Service from a Cost Centre into a Value Centre - DigitalGenius

 If you have a loyalty program, you could issue loyalty points for anyone who takes a call, or you could even use referral discount codes to thank customers for their order.
 The possibilities are endless: what would you ask your agents to do if they had time to reach out to customers?

 If you have managed to reduce your backlog, having a more active customer service team on site is a real possibility for your business.
-Implementing live chat can allow you to help customers to find the products, make recommendations, or answer important questions related to product details.
+Implementing live chat can allow you to help customers to find the products, make recommendations, or answer important questions related to a customer query.
 All of which can help increase your average order value, and allow you to convert more customers.
 Some suggest that adding live chat can increase conversions by up to 20%.

 From this point, you can start to directly attribute revenue to your customer service team and measure how much they are driving the bottom line.

 In turning CS from a Cost Centre into a Value Centre, remember that this is about proving that Customer Service generates value to the business.
+Measuring the customer support cost is essential to understand the financial impact of your customer service operations.
 There will always be the intangibles that can be hard to ascertain, and it may appear that CS costs more than it drives in revenue.
 That’s OK – the first step is understanding what your baseline is and then working on ways to improve it.